How to Use Retinol: A Beginner's Guide

 We recommend: Our Gentle Cleanser gives a thorough cleanse without irritating your skin.
 In fact, it includes ingredients which actively calm the skin.

 #2 Treat – Apply a thin layer of retinol all over your skin.
+If you use a prescription, always apply your prescription first, followed by other products or serums.

 #3 Moisturize – Be sure your skin’s barrier is strong enough to support the effects of the retinol by giving it the moisture it needs.